How to Snorkel Without Swallowing Water – A Simple Guide

 With the right equipment, breathing tips, and precautionary measures, you can snorkel freely without the fear of swallowing saltwater.

-A little salty water is a small price to pay for a spectacular view of the ocean.
+A little salty water is a small price to pay for a spectacular view of the underwater world of the ocean.